Skip to main content

-For a long time, pharmaceutical companies have focused primarily on recruitment when it comes to patient involvement in clinical trials.
-The main challenge has always been to ensure enough patients are recruited to enable the trial to go ahead and provide sufficient data to prove the efficacy of the product.
+For many years, pharmaceutical companies have focused primarily on patient recruitment when it comes to clinical trial participation.
+The main challenge has traditionally been ensuring enough patients are recruited to allow the study to proceed and generate sufficient data to demonstrate the efficacy of the investigational treatment.

 Patient recruitment has long been a significant challenge.
-Finding patients willing to commit to a study and set up multiple sites to facilitate their involvement is a complex, costly task – particularly in the case of rare disease drug trials, which may require a large number of sites to enable access for enough patients in widespread locations.
+Finding patients willing to commit to a study and establishing multiple sites to facilitate their participation is a complex and costly task – particularly in the case of rare disease drug trials, which may require a large number of sites to enable access for enough patients in widespread locations.

 Time is Money